swkWien/sessions/2023/session20231121/quarto_learnings_and_questions.md

 You need to **run `quarto publish gh-pages` once**, see [here](https://github.com/quarto-dev/quarto-actions/blob/main/examples/example-01-basics.md).
 Seems to be doing quite a lot...

-You can include fontawesome through an extension https://github.com/quarto-ext/fontawesome
+You can include fontawesome through an extension https://github.com/quarto-ext/fontawesome like this: ```quarto add quarto-ext/fontawesome```